wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.8.5**

+*	Fix an issue with the "Show Clear Links" checkbox field not saving when unchecked.
+*	Updated/Corrected Dutch translation files
+*	A few additional action/filter hooks for extensions
+*	Renamed CSV exporter action to avoid conflict with another plugin

 **Version 1.8.4**

 *	Minor fix in the admin all sheets list table file that was causing dates to show up in the ID column.